Kristie Soares

-Kristie Soares is Associate Professor of Women & Gender Studies and Co-Director of LGBTQ Studies.
-They are also a performance artist.
-Both their performance work and their research explore queerness in Caribbean and Latinx communities.
+Kristie Soares is an Associate Professor of Women & Gender Studies and Director of Queer and Trans Studies at the University of Colorado Boulder.
+They are also a podcaster.
+Their work explores gender and sexuality in Latinx media, with a specialization in the music of the Caribbean diaspora.
 They earned a PhD in Comparative Literature from the University of California, Santa Barbara, an MA in Comparative Literature from the University of Colorado, Boulder, and a BA in English and Women’s Studies from the University of Florida.

-Professor Soares is also currently working on an oral history project that explores the role of Latinx disc jockeys in the development of disco and dance music in 1970s New York.
-This is part of a larger book project entitled Macho Man: Performances of Latinidad in the Disco Era.
+Professor Soares is also currently working on a book project about the role of Latinx DJs, musicians, and performers in the development of disco and dance music in 1970s New York, entitled Macho Man: Performances of Latinidad in the Disco Era.
+Professor Soares’ research on the topic appears in season two of the Signal-award-winning podcast Soundscapes NYC, which they co-hosted and co-produced.

-Soares’ work has been published in Signs, Feminist Studies, Meridians, Frontiers, Letras Femeninas, Revista de Estudios Hispánicos, Remezcla, LatinxSpaces, Latino Rebels, and The Los Angeles Review of Books.
+Soares’ work has been published in Signs, Feminist Studies, Meridians, Frontiers, American Studies, Journal of Festive Studies, Letras Femeninas, Revista de Estudios Hispánicos, Remezcla, LatinxSpaces, Latino Rebels, and The Los Angeles Review of Books.

 Featured Publications: